doitintl/zorya/README.md

 #### Access the app
 `gcloud app browse`

+**WARNING**: By default this application is public; ensure you turn on IAP, as follows:

 To sign into the app, we are using [Cloud Identity-Aware Proxy (Cloud IAP)](https://cloud.google.com/iap/).
 Cloud IAP works by verifying a user’s identity and determining if that user should be allowed to access the application.
 The setup is as simple as heading over to [GCP console](https://console.cloud.google.com/iam-admin/iap), enabling IAP on your GAE app and adding the users who should have access to it.

 #### Authentication